-The Trust has opted into the Department of Education's Risk Protection Arrangement (RPA), an alternative to insurance where UK Government funds cover losses that arise.
-This scheme protects Trustees and Officers from claims arising from negligent acts, errors or omissions occurring whilst on Academy business, and provides up to £10,000,000.
-It is not possible to quantify the Trustees and Officers indemnity element from the overall cost of the RPA scheme.
+The Trust has opted into the Department for Education's risk protection arrangement (RPA), an alternative to insurance where UK government funds cover losses that arise.
+This scheme protects Trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on Academy Trust business, and provides cover up to £10,000,000.
+It is not possible to quantify the Trustees and officers indemnity element from the overall cost of the RPA scheme membership.